-Guyana’s new Green Sustainable Development Strategy is a long term strategy until 2040.
-Under the vision: "An inclusive and prosperous Guyana that provides a good quality of life for all its citizens based on sound education and social protection, low-carbon and resilient development, providing new economic opportunities, justice and political empowerment.", it has 3 key messages and 8 main objectives from which they established 213 policies.
+Guyana’s Green Sustainable Development Strategy is a long term strategy until 2040.
+It has 3 key messages and 8 main objectives from which they established 213 policies.

 The Green State Development Strategy: Vision 2040, provides the comprehensive development policy to guide public investment over the next 20 years.
 Its objective is broader than Guyana’s past development strategies and captures a more holistic view of the country’s social, economic and environmental well-being, in line with the United Nations’ Sustainable Development Goals (SDGs).